swcarpentry/git-novice/04-open.md

 ---
 > ## Learning Objectives {.objectives}
 >
-> *   Explain how version control can be a leveraged as an electronic lab notebook for computational work.
+> *   Explain how version control can be leveraged as an electronic lab notebook for computational work.
 > *   Explain why adding licensing and citation information to a project repository is important.
 > *   Explain what license choices are available and how to choose one.
 > *   Explain how licensing and social expectations differ.